The Bankrate promise

 When you are applying for an auto loan, you will need to prove your income.
 The lender needs to see proof, such as a W-2, tax return or pay stub that shows your income along with your employer’s contact information.
 You will still need to show proof of employment if you are self-employed — usually in the form of a tax return.

-If you are not employed, then you still might be able to show proof of income for auto financing.
-You might have a partnership that brings in cash, such as rental property income or investment earnings.
-Your lender will take a look at your total documented income, available cash and credit history when determining your loan amount and rates.
+If you are not employed, you still might be able to show proof of income for auto financing.
+If you have rental property income or investment earnings, bring documentation illustrating them.
+Your lender will look at your total documented income, available cash and credit history when determining your loan amount and rates.

 Personal details to pull credit history